marcotoronto/rdm-test/content/04_directory_structures.md

 <p style="margin-bottom: 30px"></p>

-## We need three files to store all metadata:
+## Three files needed to store all metadata
 1. A ```_README``` file which resides in our **root directory** and elaborates on the contents of our folder structure.
 2. A ```_README``` file that resides in our **data directory** and discusses some of the particulars of the how, where, and who did the actual data collection.
 3. A ```_DATA-DICTIONARY``` file that also resides in our data directory and elaborates on how our data is stored and organized.